-Reagan Presidential Library and Center for Public Affairs is located just off the 118 freeway in Simi Valley California.
+Reagan Presidential Library and Center for Public Affairs is located just off the 118 freeway in Simi Valley, California.
 The library is the final resting place of Ronald Reagan, our 40th president.
 Situated on a hilltop, the grounds provide a bird’s eye view of the area.

 The layout is a re-creation of the White House Lawn.
-Grabbing your attention immediately is a section of the Berlin Wall and an F-14 Tomcat.
+Grabbing your attention is a section of the Berlin Wall and an F-14 Tomcat.
 Construction on the library started in 1988 and was dedicated on November 4, 1991.

 The dedication set a precedent as it was the first time in history that five US presidents gathered in one place.
-In attendance were Richard Nixon, Jimmy Carter, Gerald Ford, George H. W. Bush, and of course Ronald Reagan himself.
+In attendance were Richard Nixon, Jimmy Carter, Gerald Ford, George H. W. Bush, and Ronald Reagan himself.

-The group was accompanied by six First Ladies including Lady Bird Johnson, Pat Nixon, Betty Ford, Rosalynn Carter, Nancy Reagan, and Barbara Bush.
+The group was accompanied by six First Ladies, including Lady Bird Johnson, Pat Nixon, Betty Ford, Rosalynn Carter, Nancy Reagan, and Barbara Bush.
 The Reagan Center is the largest of the presidential libraries, with over 153,000 square feet and another 90,000-foot building housing Air Force One.

-Visitors will start their tour with an exhibit that begins with Reagan’s childhood in Dixon, Illinois and continuing a timeline through his film career and military service, his marriage to Nancy Davis Reagan, and onto his brilliant political career.
+Visitors will start their tour with an exhibit that begins with Reagan’s childhood in Dixon, Illinois, and continuing a timeline through his film career and military service, his marriage to Nancy Davis Reagan, and onto his brilliant political career.

-One of the most interesting displays is a full-scale replica of the Oval Office, giving an average American a chance to step into the office of the world’s leader for a moment.
+One of the most impressive displays is a full-scale replica of the Oval Office, giving an average American a chance to step into the office of the world’s leader for a moment.
 Other offerings focus on Reagan’s ranch, the presidential retreat at Camp David, and his beloved First Lady Nancy Reagan, who stood by his side until his passing.

-The museum is open 9-5 seven days a week except for major holidays.
-Ronald Reagan Presidential Library 40 Presidential Drive, Simi Valley, California 93065 Phone: 800-410-8354.
+The museum is open 9-5, seven days a week except for major holidays.
+Ronald Reagan Presidential Library 40 Presidential Drive, Simi Valley, California.